cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 * Create a connection object --- You can use the `cfruntime` gem to create a service connection object.
 This is the recommended approach, as it gives you more control over how the application connects to the service.

-* For a database application, you can define the connect in `database.yml` --- You can parse the `VCAP_SERVICES` environment variable, which contains connection information for all services bound to your application, and update the `database.yml` file for your application.
+* For a database application, you can define the connection in `database.yml` --- You can parse the `VCAP_SERVICES` environment variable, which contains connection information for all services bound to your application, and update the `database.yml` file for your application.

 * Autoconfiguration -- You can autoconfigure the application with the `cf-autoconfig` gem, if: (1) the application runs on the Rails framework, (2) the type of service bound to the application is PostgreSQL or MySQL, and (3) not more than one relational database service instance is bound to the application.